erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 </figcaption>
 </figure>

-This change, not particularly unique by itself, enables to implement another important part, namely delta updating.
+This change, while not being particularly unique by itself, enables us to implement another important part, namely delta updating.
 And the idea is again vaguely reminds me something about immutable pages from previous sections.
 So instead of doing any direct modifications on the page, let's add a delta record describing the change, then perform an atomic CAS (compare-and-swap) to change the corresponding logical pointer so that it will point not to the original page, but to a delta record (the authors in [[17]][bw-tree] call this process "installing a new page").
-The next change will introduce another delta record, which are forming a delta chain and at some point will be consolidated into a new merged page:
+The next change will introduce another delta record, which are forming a delta chain and at some point will be consolidated into a new merged page, like on Fig. 18:

 <figure>
 <img src="/public/img/bw-tree-2.png" border="0" width="80%" style="margin: auto;">